Trust-Anchor-Group/LegalLab/README.md

 			* [DemoToken.xml](ExampleContracts/Tokens/Create/Specific/DemoToken.xml) creates a simple token with a friendly name, that can be used for demo.

+			* [DemoTokens5.xml](ExampleContracts/Tokens/Create/Specific/DemoTokens5.xml) creates five simple tokens with a friendly name, that can be used for demo.

 		* [CreateTokenContract1.xml](ExampleContracts/Tokens/Create/CreateTokenContract1.xml) can be used to create one named (ID) token.
 		The operation includes instant payments of commissions.